 team concepts, practice structure, and drills.

-Team Camps – focus on skill development, mental training,
+Team Sessions – focus on skill development, mental training,

 team building, and games.